gpg-rs/libgcrypt/README.md

 By default, the libgcrypt-sys crate will attempt to build the bundled version of the library from source using autoconf, automake and various C build tools.
-The `bundled` feature flag controls this functionality and can be disabled by using `no-default-features` in dependent crates and/or overridden by setting the environment variable `LIBGCRYPT_USE_BUNDLED` to the empty string, `no`, `off`, or `false` to disable or anything else to enable.
+The `bundled` feature flag controls this functionality and can be disabled by using `default-features = false` in dependent crates and/or overridden by setting the environment variable `LIBGCRYPT_USE_BUNDLED` to the empty string, `no`, `off`, or `false` to disable or anything else to enable.
 An existing installation may be specified using `LIBGCRYPT_LIB_DIR`, `LIBGCRYPT_LIBS`, `LIBGCRYPT_STATIC` (optional) and `LIBGCRYPT_INCLUDE`.
 Alternatively the path to the libgcrypt configuration program (`libgcrypt-config`) may be specified